Why EMS needs more protection on roadway incidents

 We regularly share news stories of fire apparatus struck while attending a motor vehicle collision, EMS providers struck while tending to a patient and police officers killed after stopping a speeding driver or checking on a disabled vehicle.

-In late October, a medical helicopter was struck and tipped over in New Mexico by an intoxicated driver who drove around barricades meant to block traffic.
+In October, 2016, a medical helicopter was struck and tipped over in New Mexico by an intoxicated driver who drove around barricades meant to block traffic.
 The reckless driver also hit a fire truck.
 No injuries were reported, but we don't know the impact of the transport delay on the patient's outcome.
 We also don't know the potential impact of traumatic stress on the EMS and fire personnel who were in the midst of caring for a patient when a out-of-control vehicle plowed into their scene.

 Because of the frequency with which emergency personnel, vehicles and now helicopters are struck, we need to accept that erecting barricades, parking a couple of blocking vehicles, waving orange flags or setting-up temporary signs is inadequate scene protection.
 High-visibility apparel looks great, but if the fire truck and flashing lights don't get a drunk or distracted driver's attention, then a neon-reflective vest is the equivalent of an invisible cloak.